Jungorend/tdb/README.md

 - Logging?
 - That other update method should either be removed or improved and documented
 - Convert Directory likewise should no longer be hard-coded in alterdatabase
-- Allow ignored and parsed english to be updated from the program